Sara-388/Condition/Challenges.md

 <h2>Question 1</h2>
 I had trouble with this question because it was difficult to get it to make the sequence go up to 20 because it was not going all the way earlier.

+<h2>Question 2</h2>
+I had trouble understanding what the question was asking.